Comparisons

 • With GraphQL, you clearly define data types that, in turn, decrease confusion between the client and the server.

-• In a GraphQL-driven application, the client can only make a single query and receive a response with the data it requires delivered consistently, thereby reducing the number of network calls.
+• In a GraphQL-driven application, the client can only make a single query and receive a response with the data it requires delivered consistently, thereby reducing the number of network calls and their sizes.

 • Using GraphQL sets a single source of truth for data fetching in your application.